Two New Age foods which contain high concentrations of whole food nutrients are

 lead exposed animals significantly inhibited lipid peroxidation and restored the

 levels of endogenous antioxidants to normal.
-To conclude, Spirulina had a
+Spirulina had a

 significant effect on scavenging free radicals, thereby protecting the organs

 from damage caused by the exposure to lead.
-Further more, Spirulina showed a
+Further more it led to a

-Q. I have been consuming Spirulina product over the past few
+I have been consuming spirulina product over the past few

 months.
 I recently came across some articles which warned that the

-benefits of Spirulina claimed by manufacturers have not had much evidence
+benefits claimed by manufacturers have not had much evidence

-behind them but on the contrary there may be ill effects as Spirulina may
+behind them but on the contrary there may be ill effects as it may

 contain toxins and heavy metals.
 I feel concerned after reading the